rust-lang/book/src/ch04-01-ownership.md

 #### Ways Variables and Data Interact: Move

 There are different ways that multiple variables can interact with the same data in Rust.
-Let's take an example using an integer:
+Let’s take an example using an integer:

 ```rust
 let x = 5;